biol7210-genomes/assemblers/EPGA2.md

-#Overview
+#EPGA2

+##Overview

 EPGA2 is an updated version from EPGA that does not require large memory to handle large genome sequences as most assemblers do.
 It is able to be memory efficienct and still displays improved and higher coverage for contigs and scaffolds.
 It is publicly available at the link listed in references.

-#Algorithm Steps
+##Algorithm Steps

-1- Error Correction of Reads Using BLESS
+	1. Error Correction of Reads Using BLESS

-2- Uses DSK to Count K-mers and Partition Reads
+	2. Uses DSK to Count K-mers and Partition Reads

-3- BCALM to Construct De Bruijn Graph
+	3. BCALM to Construct De Bruijn Graph

-4- Contig Assembly: starts with long nodes to find the nodes before and after it
+	4. Contig Assembly: starts with long nodes to find the nodes before and after it

-5- Parallels Contigs Merging
+	5. Parallels Contigs Merging

-6- Scaffolding: determined by paired end reads
+	6. Scaffolding: determined by paired end reads

-7- Gap Filling
+	7. Gap Filling

-#System Requirements
+##System Requirements

 	- Requires GNU C++ to be pre-installed on ones machine

-#Installation
+##Installation

 	- Copy source code to a new main directory

-#Inputs
+##Inputs

 	- Accepts paired-end reads that are less than 50bp and has a coverage greater than 100

-#References
+##References

 https://github.com/bioinfomaticsCSU/EPGA2